OpenDataDSL/website/blog/2023-05-18-DA_data/index.md

 <img className={styles.product_screenshot} src="/img/blog/DA/DAPrices.png" />

 The day-ahead prices are quite close for the chosen time horizon.
-Calculating the exact correlation using the appropriate ODSL function gives a value of unsurprisingly 99%.
+Calculating the exact correlations using the appropriate ODSL function gives back values of unsurprisingly 97-99%.

 The day-ahead hourly volumes do not show such a common pattern: